Human Granulocytic Ehrlichiosis

 Which doctor treats human granulocytic ehrlichiosis?

-Human Granulocytic Ehrlichiosis is usually treated by specialists in infectious disease specialist, internist.
+Human Granulocytic Ehrlichiosis is usually treated by specialists in internist, infectious disease specialist, hematologist, general practitioner, emergency physician.